 Open windows do not create a new nest by themselves.
 They do change air flow and humidity near trim, which can make a small leak at a flashing edge feel bigger to insects already searching for soft wood.
 April also brings more foot traffic through French doors and sliders.
 Each bump and slam stresses old weatherstripping, and driven rain can find gaps you forgot about since October.

 If you recently stored firewood on a covered porch, move it away from the siding before you blame the kitchen window.
 Ants often trail from wood piles to the warm wall behind a sink.
+Early spring warm spells can accelerate that movement on lots where winter was mild and wood never fully dried along the north face.

 Moisture is the partner story